ilyamelkov/tinkoff-pulse-parse/README.md

   - Formats the date in a dataframe to yyyy-mm-dd format.

 - check_add_create_file(p_fname_fmt, df):
   - Checks whether the file with the ticker exists in parsed_data folder.
-Creates it, if doesn't exist and updates it if it exists.
+Creates it, if a file doesn't exist or updates it if it exists.